 Horses of any breed may eventually develop hyperinsulinemia if they have PPID.

 Laminitis can be brewing and producing laminar damage before a horse becomes lame.
 Because of this, there are subtle warning signs that show up before major problems occur.

 Being vigilant for these signs and taking immediate measures might mean the difference between a mild case of laminitis and one that becomes completely debilitating.

-Many early signs of laminitis first appear as changes in the hooves.
+Many early signs of laminitis first appear as subtle changes in the hooves.
 Regular farrier care is one of the best ways to monitor and protect the health of your horse.